 Below is the final result that combines our idea with the incredibly valuable communication ideas we learned from Shannon Waller.

-The results have amazed us by just how much understanding our coworkers has smoothed communication and really greased the wheels of everyday tasks.
+You don’t need to know everyone’s Kolbe Score or have taken the StrengthsFinder test for this to work, but we’ve been impressed by how useful those two tools have been for us.
+The results have amazed us by just how much understanding our coworkers have smoothed communication and really greased the wheels of everyday tasks.
 We’ve also noticed that when a problem arises, we’re much more aware of who might be just the person to find the solution.

 Try breaking out this free, downloadable team building and communication worksheet at your next meeting and tell us what happens by tweet, @EMultiplier, or email the Engagement Multiplier team.
 We’d love to hear about your experience!